-Discussion in 'Energy Futures' started by deltastrike, Jun 7, 2011.
+Discussion in 'Commodity Futures' started by deltastrike, Jun 7, 2011.

 Could anyone please provide a clear definition of what a generation stack is?

 I found this:

 It is pretty much what I thought it was.

 From Energy Trading and Investing: Trading, Risk Management and Structuring Deals By Davis Edwards.

 I was just browsing through the same book, but I couldn't find the exact definition, only references to the term.

 Gen Stack is the price a unit would be in the money.
 Very high level def but easy to understand.